teamdeeson/codex/docs/handbook/pods.md

 ##Who's in which pod?

-You can see details of who does what in each pod [here] (https://docs.google.com/document/d/1g6r1k6JgFNe_4NvvZfSa4ROONzUNWWGMedb-gBHQkkk/edit#heading=h.bwbcgo8uj5ew).
+You can see details of who does what in each pod [here](https://docs.google.com/document/d/1g6r1k6JgFNe_4NvvZfSa4ROONzUNWWGMedb-gBHQkkk/edit#heading=h.bwbcgo8uj5ew).

 ##Which clients / projects are in each pod?

-You can see this in the [project overview list] (https://docs.google.com/spreadsheets/d/1RYEHvwX79gxh23FKGeR_bg-FmYY_dCBIOxkCCypTmU4/edit#gid=0).
+You can see this in the [project overview list](https://docs.google.com/spreadsheets/d/1RYEHvwX79gxh23FKGeR_bg-FmYY_dCBIOxkCCypTmU4/edit#gid=0).

 ##How do I know how my pod is doing?